Documentation Index

 - Application registers a memory range with

-- A “manager” thread receives a message over a file descriptor.
+- A “manager” thread receives a notification over a file descriptor (pollable, so it works with

-- The manager “copies” the data into the page, and the kernel resumes the original thread.
+- The manager writes the data into the page using

 - Application registers a memory range with